How 2 of the world's most powerful and dangerous drug lords compare

 The Mexican government approved Guzmán’s extradition to US courts in Texas and California in late May, and his lawyers have responded with more appeals.

-In mid-August, Guzmán’s lawyers won an appeal to have the kingpin transferred back to the facility in central Mexico, a jail that he has already broken out of.

-Guzmán remains locked up near Ciudad Juarez, however, as reviews of the transfer order are likely to take a few more weeks.
-But the extradition still looms, and with it the possibility that he may end up at “Brooklyn’s Abu Ghraib.”

-Guzmán is behind bars, where he is presumably safe, though that may not be the case for the rest of his clan.
+Guzmán remains locked up, where he is presumably safe, though that may not be the case for his associates at home in Sinaloa.

 In mid-June, scores of armed men descended on Guzmán’s mother’s home in central Sinaloa state.
 The attack left several people dead, and may have been launched by a cartel with which Sinaloa has long feuded.